crlandsc/Housing-Price-Predictions-Using-Machine-Learning/README.md

 #### Initial Observations:
 Some features stored as numbers should be categories:
 - Id: ID number
-- PID (Nominal): Parcel identification number  - can be used with city web site for parcel review.
+- PID (Nominal): Parcel identification number  - can be used with city website for parcel review.
     - More information: https://blog.realmanage.com/en-us/pid-pud-how-impact-community-association
 - MS SubClass (Nominal): Identifies the type of dwelling involved in the sale.
 - Year Built (Discrete): Original construction date